If you were born outside Ireland, you may be entitled to Irish citizenship.

 Questions about citizenship?

-If you’re applying for citizenship through naturalisation or have other issues with citizenship, contact the Irish Naturalisation and Immigration Service of the Department of Justice and Equality.
+If you’re applying for citizenship through naturalisation or have other issues with citizenship, contact Immigration Service Delivery (ISD) of the Department of Justice and Equality.